kate-chalmers/OECS-Scorecard-Scraper/README.md

 # OECS-Scorecard-Scraper

-This github repository hosts the data to be fed into the [OECS Scorecard](https://cds-tools.shinyapps.io/OECS-scorecard/).
+This github repository hosts the web scraper used to collect the data to be fed into the [OECS Scorecard](https://cds-tools.shinyapps.io/OECS-scorecard/).

 The data sources are the following:
 1. ECCB